bc-alfreid/dev-docs/product_pricing.md

 ### Bulk Pricing

 Bulk pricing offers shoppers a discount if the purchase a certain number of items.
+Available in Fixed ($5), Relative (-$2), or Percentage (-25%).
+Might apply to one product, a category of products, or the entire store's products.

 The variant price is accessible from:
 * Control Panel